RomanEngeler1805/cohere-hackathon-Sep22/README.md

 - **Cluster:** Do some cluster analysis, with keywords generated from the body of the text and using the titles.
 - **Search:** Query the data and retrieve the closest match.

-A product prototype developed by:
+A product prototype developed by Jonathan Fernandes & Roman Engeler
-- Jonathan Fernandes
-- Roman Engeler